-Whenever you are in a negotiating situation, it helps to remain flexible and open.
+Whenever you’re in a negotiating situation, it helps to remain flexible and open.
 This includes maintaining realistic expectations.
-It is rare that you will get everything you want while negotiating.
-Think about what you are willing to give up and what are absolute deal breakers.
+It’s rare that you’ll get everything you want while negotiating.
+Think about what you’re willing to give up and what are absolute deal breakers.

-There is always the chance that you will receive a low offer.
+There is always the chance that you’ll receive a low offer.
 Here are some things you can do to make the most of the situation.

-- Do not take it personally.
+- Don’t take it personally.
 This can make you look weak in the negotiation process.

 - Try to understand the buyer’s motivation.
 You may learn something important, even if you ultimately reject the offer.

 - Make a counteroffer.
 Consider the buyer’s position and work with your agent to find a middle ground by reducing your asking price or explain how you arrived at your current asking price.

 - Negotiate other terms to counterbalance a low offer.
 There are things your agent can do to work with a low offer.
 For example, seller concessions, home warranties, closing dates, post-closing occupancy or quick closing/occupancy might help.